Human-Hummus/Flaarc/README.md

 If you want to type \_\_ or // **without** bolding or italicizing the text, precede the chars with a backslash.
 For example, to type \_\_, you would type \\\_\_ instead.

+Superscripts are similar.
+If you want "x<sup>2</sup>", you would type "x\\<sup>2\\</sup>".

+Subscripts are quite diffent, for this you need to use the "sub" function.
+For example, to type "H<sub>2</sub>O", you'd type "H{sub:2}O".
+See the "Functions" section for more details on how functions work.

+Highlighting works just like subscripts in that it uses a function, this time the "mark" function.
+If you want to type "<mark>highlight</mark>", you'd type "{mark:highlight}"

 ##  Hashes